ajaygujjar424/OrangeHRM/README.md

 HTML Report
 ![image (1)](https://github.com/ajaygujjar424/OrangeHRM/assets/127547339/0449a134-9336-401e-a32f-e0da3885aec5)

-# Setting up TestNG in Eclipse involves a few steps to configure and use this testing framework for your Java projects.
-TestNG is a popular testing framework for Java that makes it easier to write and execute tests.
-Here's
-**how you can set up TestNG in Eclipse:
-1. **Install TestNG**:
-   Before you begin, make sure you have Eclipse installed on your system.
-If you don't have TestNG installed in your Eclipse, you'll need to install it.
-To install TestNG, follow these steps:
+# TestNG Automation Project Setup

+This guide outlines the steps to set up a TestNG project for automation testing using Eclipse.

+#Prerequisites

-   - Open Eclipse.
+- Eclipse IDE
-   - Go to the "Help" menu.
-   - Select "Eclipse Marketplace."
+- Java Development Kit (JDK)
+- TestNG plugin installed in Eclipse

+#Steps

-   - In the "Eclipse Marketplace" dialog, search for "TestNG."
-   - Install the TestNG plugin.
+1. **Install TestNG Plugin**: If not installed, go to "Help" > "Eclipse Marketplace" and search for "TestNG."
+Install the plugin.

-2. **Create a Java Project**:
-   If you don't already have a Java project, create a new Java project in Eclipse.
-You can do this by going to "File" > "New" > "Java Project."
+2. **Create Java Project**: Go to "File" > "New" > "Java Project" and name your project.

-3. **Add Libraries**:
-   Once you have your Java project created, you need to add the TestNG library to your project's build path:

-   - Right-click on your project in the Project Explorer.
-   - Select "Build Path" > "Configure Build Path."
-   - In the "Libraries" tab, click on "Add Library."
-   - Select "TestNG" from the list and click "Next."
-   - Choose the TestNG version you want to use (if applicable) and click "Finish."
-   - Click "Apply and Close" to save the changes.
+3. **Add Dependencies**: If needed, add external libraries or WebDriver dependencies to your project.

+4. **Create Packages**: Organize your project by creating packages for different functional areas or test types.

-4. **Create TestNG Test Classes**:
+5. **Create Test Classes**: Inside packages, create test classes.
+Define test methods using TestNG annotations.
-   Now you can create your TestNG test classes:

-   - Right-click on your project or a specific package where you want to create the test class.
-   - Go to "New" > "Other."
-   - Search for "TestNG Class" and select it.
-   - Click "Next."
-   - Enter the class name and select the methods you want to include in this test class.
-   - Click "Finish."

-5. **Write TestNG Tests**:
-   Open the created TestNG test class and start writing your test methods using the TestNG annotations like `@Test`, `@BeforeMethod`, `@AfterMethod`, etc.

-6. **Run TestNG Tests**:
-   You can now run your TestNG tests:

-   - Right-click on the test class or test method.
-   - Select "Run As" > "TestNG Test."
+6. **Run Tests**: Right-click on a test class or method, choose "Run As" > "TestNG Test" to execute tests.

-7. **View TestNG Results**:
-   TestNG results will be displayed in the "TestNG" view in Eclipse.
-You can open this view by going to "Window" > "Show View" > "Other" > "TestNG."
+7. **Optional: TestNG XML Configuration**: Create a TestNG XML file for complex test setups.

+8. **View Results**: Check the "TestNG" view in Eclipse for test execution results.

+---